Bryvado/Bryvado/README.md

 - 💞️ I’m looking to collaborate on fixing my butchered attempts
 - 📫 How to reach me?
 Probably don't
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have no idea what I'm oing
+- ⚡ Fun fact: I have no idea what I'm doing

 <!---
 Bryvado/Bryvado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.